 Apprenticeship Expansion Grant

-The Apprenticeship Expansion Grant will provide up to $1,179,000 in grants to existing and emerging apprenticeship programs across Indiana.
-Funds will be given to programs that engage industry and other partners to expand apprenticeship to new non-traditional sectors and new populations, identify ways to promote and advance greater inclusion and diversity in apprenticeships and/or create or expand pre-apprenticeship programs for both youth and adults. ...read more
+The Apprenticeship Expansion Grant provided up to $1,179,000 in grants to existing and emerging apprenticeship programs across Indiana.
+Funds were given to programs that engage industry and other partners to expand apprenticeship to new non-traditional sectors and new populations, identify ways to promote and advance greater inclusion and diversity in apprenticeships and/or create or expand pre-apprenticeship programs for both youth and adults. ...read more

 Past & Ongoing Grant Programs